Workplace Accommodation Services

 Reporting a Concern

-If you feel your rights under the Rehabilitation Act, the ADA, and/or the ADAAA have been violated, you may consult with the Office of Compliance and Equity Management and/or utilize the procedures outlined in the Discrimination, Harassment, and Sexual Misconduct Policy.
-The Assistant to the President for Compliance and Equity Management is the designated ADA Compliance Officer.
+If you feel your rights under the Rehabilitation Act, ADAA, Title VII, or the PWFA have been violated, you may contact the Office of Civil Rights Compliance and/or utilize the procedures outlined in the Discrimination, Harassment, and Sexual Misconduct Policy.
+The Assistant to the President for Civil Rights Compliance is the designated ADA Compliance Officer.

 Frequently Asked Questions